-If you are admitted for the fall term, you must have final, official transcripts sent to the admissions office no later than July 1.
+If you're admitted for the fall term, you must have final, official transcripts (high school and/or college) sent to the admissions office.
+These transcripts must be postmarked or electronically submitted on or before July 1.

 All other documents and exam scores must be submitted by July 15.